 We visited the Pyay pagoda, gilded in gold leaf, while cruising up Myanmar’s Ayeyarwady River (aka Irrawaddy River).

 The pagoda is said to date back to 589 BC and contain four strands of the Buddha’s hair – hence its name “Shwesandaw,” meaning the “golden hair relics.”

 There are 64 smaller pagodas surrounding the main bell-shaped stupa, which rises from a terraced base.

-From the back side of the pagoda, we had wonderful views of the imposing Sehtatgyi Buddha (literally “10-storey Buddha”) rising up over the treeline opposite.
+From the back side of the pagoda, we had wonderful views of the imposing Sehtatgyi Buddha (meaning literally “10-storey Buddha”), rising up over the treeline opposite.

 The Shwesandaw was the first gold pagoda we toured in Myanmar (Burma).
 And it caused our jaws to drop.